DeChambeau hits historic 58 in LIV Golf victory

 German Stephan Jager had a 58 on the Web.com Tour in California in 2016 and Spain's Alejandro del Rey hit the same mark on the European Challenge Tour in Switzerland in 2021.

+There have also been a number of 58s on developmental tours while Irishman David Carey made a 57 at the Cervino Open on the third-tier Alps Tour.

-There have been 11 rounds of 59 on the PGA Tour, Sweden's Annika Sorenstam has the only 59 on the LPGA Tour and Englishman Ross Fisher is the sole golfer to hit 59 on the European Tour.
+There have been 11 rounds of 59 on the PGA Tour, Sweden's Annika Sorenstam has the only 59 on the LPGA Tour and Englishman Oliver Fisher is the sole golfer to hit 59 on the European Tour.

 American DeChambeau, 29, ended up winning by six shots from Chile's Mito Pereira, who had a closing 63.